 There are three ways for the local authority to take action:

 This is why you want to deprive your assets correctly to avoid any of the above consequences.

 The amount paid towards care home fees depends on where you are living in the UK.
 The thresholds for state-funded care for each country can vary.
 There are thresholds for self-funding.
-For example:

 The motive of reduction of assets lies in the timeframe.
 The local authorities will see when the reduction of assets took place to determine whether it was to avoid paying care home fees or not.